-*Applicants must be in their junior year of the majors in GVPT, AAS, CCJ, ECON, GEO, PSYCH, and SOC in the College of Behavioral and Social Sciences at the University of Maryland.
+*Applicants must be in their junior year of the majors in GVPT, AAS, CCJ, ECON, GEO, PSYCH, and SOC in the College of Behavioral and Social Sciences or a major in the School of Public Health and College of Journalism at the University of Maryland.

 *Applicants must affirm completion of ALL requirements for all undergraduate majors and minors by August before their fifth year.
 All undergraduate work MUST be completed in order to apply to The Graduate School in the summer before the final year.
 Students will be asked to officially affirm this requirement in their application.
 Please visit https://gvpt.umd.edu/undergraduate/major-requirements for a description of program requirements for GVPT.
 Students with a minor, or multiple majors, need to confirm expected completion of each of those undergraduate requirements separately.

 *In order to submit your application, you will need your transcripts and a statement of purpose telling us about your interest and plans for a degree in International Relations.
 A CV/Resume is accepted.
 The GRE is not required.

 *Be sure to select MAIR in the list of programs in your application, and follow all Graduate School application guidelines.

 *After initial screening, applicants will be contacted for an interview with MAIR faculty.
 An interview is not a guarantee of admittance.